Key Takeaway:

 The stages include:

-• End-stage: Complete dependence on alcohol and life-threatening issues.
+• End-Stage: Complete dependence on alcohol and life-threatening issues.

-Stages of Alcohol Dependence
+Pre-Alcoholic Stages of Alcoholism

 Increased tolerance and craving for alcohol

-• This means people may drink more often, trying to get the same pleasure with less alcohol.
+At this stage, an individual needs more alcohol to feel the same effects.
+Plus, changes in the brain make drinking more enjoyable.
+This means people may drink more often, trying to get the same pleasure with less alcohol.

 Early-Stage Alcoholism